 Q: Where do I make my child support or alimony payments?

-A: Payments are made at the Georgetown County Family Court office, located in the Georgetown County Judicial Center at 401 Cleland St., Georgetown, SC.
+A: Payments are made at the Georgetown County Family Court office, located in the Georgetown County Judicial Center at 401 Cleland Street, Georgetown, SC.
 The mailing address is Family Court, P.O.
 Box 479, Georgetown, SC 29442.
-There is also a Family Court "Drop Box" that you can place your checks or money orders in for payment outside the Judicial Center.
-IF YOU MAIL YOUR PAYMENT, OR PLACE IT IN THE SUPPORT DROP BOX, MAKE SURE YOUR CASE NUMBER IS ON YOUR CHECK OR MONEY ORDER.
+There is also a Family Court "Drive-Through Window" that you can place your cash, checks or money orders in for payment outside the Judicial Center.
+A clerk will post your payment and forward you the receipt.
+Upon entering from 401 Cleland Street, the “Drive-Through Window” is to the right in the large parking lot towards the back, and you can also enter from Dozier Street.
+IF YOU MAIL YOUR PAYMENT, MAKE SURE YOUR CASE NUMBER IS ON YOUR CHECK OR MONEY ORDER.
 DO NOT MAIL CASH.
-WE ONLY ACCEPT CHECKS FROM THE PARTIES INVOLVED, AND EMPLOYERS FROM PARTIES THAT ARE ON WAGE WITHHOLDING.
+WE ONLY ACCEPT CHECKS FROM THE PARTIES INVOLVED, AND EMPLOYERS FOR THOSE PARTIES THAT ARE ON WAGE WITHHOLDING.
 WE DO NOT ACCEPT CHECKS THAT ARE OUT OF STATE, OR FROM FAMILY OR FRIENDS.

 Q: How do I get a receipt for my support payment if I mail it in?